Data Types, Variables and Arithmetic Operators

 |Data type||Name||Example||Allowed Values|

 Python assigns the data type based on the literal value assigned to the variable and there is no need to assign data type like in C or Java.

-Let us now get our hands dirty by typing in the program shown below to compute the mean in Python:
+Let us now get our hands dirty by keying in the program shown below in the Code cell, to compute the mean in Python:

 a = 15 b = 35 c = 55 mean = (a+b+c) / 3 print(mean) print(type(mean))

 Key in the above statements one at a time in the Code input cell in firstConcept.ipynb file opened in the previous lesson.
 Although for your convenience a Copy button is given, if you are new to programming it is recommended that you key in the values, one statement at a time, instead of using the Copy button.
 To run this program, ensure that the cursor is inside the Code input cell and then press control+enter for Mac or ctrl+enter for Windows and notice the output.

 Notice the class 'float' printed below 35.0.
 Since the computed answer is a real number it has automatically assigned a float data type to the computed answer.